 In the last wizard step, Windows asks you to write down the computer’s name, but it won’t be necessary for our guide.
-Once finished, your host PC will be ready to access incoming connections through VPN.
+Once finished, your host PC will be ready to access incoming connections through a VPN.

 If required, you can edit the properties of Incoming Connections, such as managing user access or disabling file and printer sharing.
-To get rid of it, simply select Incoming Connections and press Delete key.
+To get rid of it, simply select Incoming Connections and press the Delete key.

 Note 1: It’s a good idea to create a new user account with a distinct username and a highly secure password.
 This way, you can minimize the vulnerabilities of exposing the host PC to the public Internet.
 The password should be long and made out of a random combination of lowercase and uppercase letters, numbers, and symbols.